benvic7/Word-Frequency-Counter/README.md

 - **`print_results(char output[], struct WordFreq **wfpp, int size)`**: Prints the sorted words and their frequencies to the output file.
 The function efficiently accesses the struct elements using pointers.

 ## How to Use
-1. Compile the code using a C compiler: `gcc word_frequency_counter.c -o word_frequency_counter`
+1. Compile the code using a C compiler: `gcc main.c`
-2. Run the program with the input and output file names as command-line arguments: `./word_frequency_counter input_file.txt output_file.txt`
+2. Run the program with the input and output file names as command-line arguments: `./a.out input.txt output.txt`
 3. The program will read the input file, calculate word frequencies, sort the words by frequency in descending order, and save the results in the output file.
+4. Please do not to delete the 'a.out' file as it's needed to run the program efficiently.

 ## Note
 Please ensure that the input file is readable and contains valid text data.
-If the file cannot be opened or contains non-text characters, the program will display an error message and exit.
+An example input file named "input.txt" is provided for your convenience, which you can use or modify for testing purposes.